A general nonlinear characterization of stochastic incompleteness: Proofs for local parabolic problems

-\begin{proof}[Proof of Lemma \ref{pcpro2}] We follow the lines of proof of \cite[Lemma 3.2]{GMP-tams}, where an analogous result was shown in the special case $ \phi(u)=u^m $, and carry out the main computations for the sake of completeness.
+\begin{proof}[Proof of Proposition \ref{pcpro2}] The strategy of proof is exactly the same as in \cite[Theorem 6.5]{V}, and it takes advantage of a duality argument similar (although more involved) to the one employed in the proof of Proposition \ref{lemma-v-weak}.
+For the sake of completeness, we carry out the main computations, since this is a crucial result to our purposes.
 First of all we observe that, by subtracting the very weak formulations satisfied by $ \overline{u} $ and $ \underline{u} $, we obtain

 for all nonnegative $\xi \in C^2_c\!\left(\overline{E}\times [0, T) \right) $ with $ \xi=0 $ on $ \partial E \times (0,T) $.
 A standard cut-off argument in time then shows that \eqref{eq-comp-diff-1} implies